Leavenworth County Court Records

 Searching Criminal Case Records

 Criminal case information for Leavenworth County can be searched through the Kansas District Court case search system.
-The results include charges, case status, hearing dates, bond information, and dispositions for cases in the electronic system.
+Results include charges, case status, hearing dates, bond information, and dispositions for cases in the electronic system.

 Arrest and Booking Records